Expectations in Relationships

 What do we expect from relationships nowadays?
-Perhaps we are so influenced by the media, by that I mean television and magazines, that we have all moved into a huge arena of high expectations.
+Perhaps we are so influenced by the media, by that I mean television and magazines, that we've all moved into an arena of high expectations.

-Then there is all the other expectations of do not say the "L" word too early.
-Don't say how you feel because men like the thrill of the chase (hunter gatherers".
-But do any of these men have to run around and catch a wild beast nowadays in order to impress a woman.
+Then we have, do not say the "L" word too early.
+Don't say how you feel because men like the thrill of the chase being hunter-gatherers.
+But do any of these men have to run around and catch a wild beast nowadays in order to impress a woman?
 What do they have to do?
 Not really sure about that one but it would appear to be sometimes very little because they are not even be committed to one person and no doubt an awful lot of women are the same.
-Where are we all headed if we are not even prepared to give things a chance.
+Where are we all headed if we are not even prepared to give things a chance?

 We live in a society where people have forgotten good manners.
 Where people let down others by text.
-Where messages are mis-read, applied differently and basically everything is so abstract I wonder if there is any chance of making a "good relationship with someone at all."
-It is simply not cool to say what you mean for fear of either rejection of you, or frightening the other person off so they can hunt out someone even more abstract.
+Where messages are misread, applied differently and basically everything is so abstract I wonder if there is any chance of making a good relationship with someone at all.
+It is simply not cool to say what you mean for fear of rejection or frightening the other person off, so they can look for another complicated relationship!

 So what is it we want from our relationships if commitment and good conversation aren't an option?
 I think it is natural and normal that we want to be heard.
 It isn't about emotional baggage but rather feeling human and it gives us a sense of equality.
-Not only do we want that acknowledgement but we also need to feel that whatever we say is worthy of someone's attention.
-Then lets face it, we will be only too happy to give the same in return.
-We don't like mixed message, ambigious texts or see you soon.
-Do we know if soon is soon or maybe it is soooooooooooooooooooooooooon.
+Not only do we want that acknowledgment but we also need to feel that whatever we say is worthy of someone's attention.
+Then let's face it, we will be only too happy to give the same in return.
+We don't like a mixed message, ambiguous texts or see you soon.
+Do we know if soon is soon or maybe it isn't soon at all!

-I was once told by my meditation teacher to lower my expectations and I would be alright.
+I was once told by a spiritual teacher to lower my expectations and I would be alright.
 Surely if we all lower our expectations then that makes less alright?
 People have a lovely way of stamping on other's emotions

-So next time you meet someone, look them in the eye and say "I am listening" because it means so much more than a text!
+So next time you meet someone, look them in the eye, say 'I'm listening', because it means so much more than a text.